-Disruptive marketing campaigns involve risk-taking, bold, even close-to-the-bone content.
-It’s about re-shaping existing ideas of how things should be done, whether that’s in copy or product design.
+Disruptive marketing campaigns involve risk-taking and close-to-the-bone content.
+It’s about re-shaping existing ideas of how things should be done.

-72% of marketers said that having a good content strategy was a major key to their success in 2018 (B2B Content Marketing, 2018).
+72% of marketers said that having a good content strategy was a major key to their success in 2018.
 So how can you take your existing content and run with it?

 There are two main types of disruptive marketing: New-Market Disruption and Low-End Disruption.